 2. Maintain good progress by enrolling in courses you are sure you can finish.
 You must complete at least 50% of your courses each semester.

 3. Select classes carefully.
-If you exceed 100 degree applicable units you may lose priority registration.
-The 100-unit limit does not include non-degree applicable English as a Second Language or basic skills courses.
+If you exceed 100 degree applicable units, you may receive a later registration appointment.
+The 100 unit limit does not include non-degree applicable English as a Second Language or basic skills courses.

 What if I'm on academic or progress probation?

 Students who are on academic or progress probation are notified through their Citrus College email at the end of each primary semester.
-Students who have, in any combination, a GPA below 2.0 or have not completed at least 50% of their courses for two semesters in a row are in danger of being dismissed and also in danger of losing priority registration.
+Students who have, in any combination, a GPA below 2.0 or have not completed at least 50% of their courses for two semesters in a row are in danger of being dismissed and also in danger of receiving a later registration appointment.

 If you are on probation, you must complete the following probation workshop online.

-What are the reasons I may be able to appeal my loss of priority registration?
+What are the reasons I may be able to appeal my later registration appointment?

-You may be able to appeal your loss of priority registration for the following reasons:
+You may be able to appeal your later registration appointment for the following reasons:

 1. Extenuating Circumstances - Verified cases of accident, illness, or other circumstances beyond your control that prevented you from completing orientation, completing assessment, developing an educational plan, completing your educational goal(s) before earning 100 degree applicable units, and/or remaining in good academic standing.